Girls Like Me Don't Cry

 "Girls Like Me Don’t Cry" is a song by Vietnamese American singer Thuy.
-It was released on October 6, 2022, as the lead single from the studio album of the same name.
+It was released on October 6, 2022, as the lead single from her debut EP of the same name.
 The song, mainly its sped up version, released on December 16, 2022, went viral on TikTok throughout the summer of 2023.

 Background

 She wrote the song during a hard time in her life stating "It's okay to cry.
 Crying is not a sign of weakness; crying is when you are in tune with yourself, and you let it out and then go back to go back to your life."

 She adds, "When I wrote this song, I was trying to tough it out during a really hard time in my life, and all I wanted to do was let it out.
 Once I did, I felt like a huge weight off my shoulder, and it showed me that I can have and show emotion but still be strong at the same time."

 Thuy said she "wanted to tell the story of recovery from a toxic relationship.
 This project also follows an actual journey unveiling a love story and how it progresses from lust to passion through trust, insecurities, etc. This project is also very personal to me.
 When I was younger, my uncle had a nickname for me in Vietnamese that essentially meant crybaby.
 I used to cry at the tiniest inconvenience and honestly still do (just on the inside).
 I think a lot of times people see me as someone who’s always strong and confident but the truth is, even the strongest women cry sometimes and that is never a sign of weakness."